cledouarec/jira2confluence-gantt/README.md

 ### Server configuration

-The **Server** node will configure the URL of the Jira and Confluence server.
+The **server** node will configure the URL of the Jira and Confluence server.
 For the moment, only the username/token authentication is supported.
 The credentials could be defined with environment variables or `.env` file.